 - 1. Is the aid made of comfortable material? - 2.
-Does the integrity of the material (and therefore comfort) withstand cleaning and/or laundering when cared for per manufacturer's guidelines? - 3.
+Does the integrity of the material withstand cleaning and laundering when cared for per manufacturer's guidelines? - 3.
 Does the aid relieve pressure on boney prominences? - 4.
-Does the aid need to be warmed or cooled to neutral thermal environment? - 5.
+Does the aid need to be warmed or cooled to a neutral thermal environment? - 5.
 Is the material conducive to maintaining skin integrity?

-Proprioception
+Proprioception:

-DEFINITION: The ability to sense stimuli arising within the body regarding position, motion, and equilibrium.
+The ability to sense stimuli arising within the body regarding position, motion, and equilibrium.